-This page lists the different form types that can be used in a spintop-openhtf test bench.
+This section lists the different form types that can be used in a spintop-openhtf test bench.
+We'll start by requesting a first and last name, in order to illustrate the different input types that are available.

-5.3.1 Example Data
+5.3.1 Example Form & Data